Introduction to PostgreSQL Encryption

 Explanation:

-- In the above statement, we just change the word as hacker instead of the admin password, as shown in the above statement.
+- In the above statement, we change the word hacker instead the admin password, as shown in the above statement.
 After executing the above statement, it does not return any value of rows.

 - We illustrate the outline of the excess outcome of the above declaration by using the following snapshot.